Crossing the Plateau and Reaching 3000 on Chess.com

 Instead, I was responsible for working on the material of the middlegame and endgame courses.

-But anyway, I could see all their analysis, and their excitement when they were creating a practical opening repertoire with 1.e4.
+But anyway, I could see all their analysis and excitement when they created a practical opening repertoire with 1.e4.

 What’s more, I saw their good results with ChessMood openings.

 I saw Avetik posting in our Facebook group, games when he beat top Grandmasters in less than 20 moves.

 One day I saw he posted a game, which he won against Alekseenko Kiril without doing any move himself!
 All of the moves were in the courses.
 Everything was in the analysis I had on my computer!

 And I thought to myself, “Ah… If I had such openings, I would be rated 3.000 on Chess.com…”